-- 13) There is no chute room or dry riser. - 14) The electrical service cupboard door is nominal FD30s rated, secured with type 138 suited lock.
-There is damage around the electrical cupboard door lock requiring repair.
-See Action 7/14
+- 13) There is no chute room or dry riser. - 14) Electrical service cupboards are nominal FD30s rated, secured with type 138 suited locks.

-15) The block has a landlords' electrical distribution board at high level on the ground floor of the common area.
-When any refurbishment of the building takes place consideration should be given to enclosing this electrical distribution board in a suitably fire-resistant cabinet.
+15) Both blocks have landlords' electrical distribution boards at high level on the ground floor of the common area.
+When any refurbishment of the building takes place consideration should be given to enclosing these electrical distribution boards in fire resistant cabinets.